Updated for 2019!

 You can use your tax refund to boost your savings, investing, or retirement income goals.

-You can easily open a high-interest TFSA savings account with Tangerine, and get a FREE $50 welcome bonus in your account when you use my ORANGE key code (54058459S1) on sign-up.
+You can easily open a high-interest TFSA savings account with Tangerine, and get up to a FREE $50 welcome bonus in your new account.
 The same applies to Americans who can use a Roth IRA to save tax-free.

 For retirement, you can contribute to a Retirement Savings Plan (RRSP) if you have contribution room.
 The RRSP is a tax-deferred registered account that protects your retirement savings from taxation until withdrawal.
 The maximum RRSP contribution allowable in 2019 is $26,500 or 18% of your earned income in 2018 (whichever is less).